All ComparisonsWorks with SendGrid

 That means:

-- Monitoring deliverability continuously, not just hoping for the best
+• Monitoring deliverability continuously, more than hoping for the best